zhaoguanchen/JavaFx-Lab-Resource-System/README.md

 ### 3. Add VM options

-Go to Preferences (File -> Settings) -> Appearance & Behavior -> Path Variables, define the name of the variable as PATH_TO_FX, browse to the lib folder of the libs/ to set its value, and click apply.
+Go to Preferences (File -> Settings) -> Appearance & Behavior -> Path Variables, define the name of the variable as PATH_TO_FX, browse to the lib folder of the `sdk/javafx-sdk-18.0.1/lib/` to set its value, and click apply.
+Also, you can download the latest version of `JavaFX`.

-click on Run -> Edit Configurations... and add these VM options:
+click on Run -> Edit Configurations... and add VM options:

 ```
 --module-path ${PATH_TO_FX} --add-modules javafx.controls,javafx.fxml